gchq/stroom-resources/bin/stack/README.md

 ```

-## Releasing a stack to GitHub
+## Releasing the stacks to GitHub

+All stack variants are released together under one release tag.
+Each variant becomes a separate release artifact.

-To create a new release of the stack do the following:
+To create a new release of the stacks do the following:

 1. Edit the file `./container_versions.env` and set the required versions for each image.
 1. Commit the version changes and push.
-1. Create an annotated git tag along the lines of:
-    1. `git tag -a stroom_core-v6.0-beta.3` # it is crtical the tag begins `stroom_core` or `stroom_full`.
-    1. `git push origin stroom_core-v6.0-beta.3`
+1. Run the following script passing in the desired git tag name.
+The tag name should reflect the version of stroom that the stack uses.
+If you are releasing a new version of the stack with the same stroom version as a previous stack release then suffix the tag name with a sequential number, e.g. `-2`.
+    1. `tag_release-stroom-stacks.sh stroom-stacks-XXX` (where `XXX` is the version of stroom), e.g. `stroom-stacks-v6.0-beta.30`
+1. Teh script will create a git tag and push it to origin.
 1. Travis will now build the stack and release it to GitHub at [github.com/gchq/stroom-resources/releases](https://github.com/gchq/stroom-resources/releases).